inaos/iron-array-python/doc/array-API-divergences.md

 The behaviour of some methods regarding `Nan` and `infinity` values is implementation defined and may not follow the standard.

+## Data Type Functions

+Since the code is optimized for doing so, `astype`'s `copy` param is `False` by default and the copy can be avoided even when dtypes are different.
+Thus, it only performs a copy if `copy` is specified as `True`.

+## Element-wise functions

+* `acosh`, `asinh`, `atanh`, all the bitwise functions, `floor_divide`, `isfinite`, `isinf`, `isnan`, `log2`, `logical_and`, `logical_not`, `logical_or`, `logical_xor`, `remainder`, `round`, `sign`, `trunc`, are not supported yet.
+* The behaviour with special cases is implementation defined.
+* Type promotion rules do not exist since the operands must have the same dtype.
+The only exception to this rule is when one of the operands is a scalar, in which case it is casted to the dtype of the other array operand.
+* All these functions return a lazy expression except for `positive`.

+## Linear Algebra Functions

+Cannot compute transpose of a stack of matrices, only 2-dim arrays.

 ## Statistical functions

 The `keepdims` param will always be `False`.
 If it is set to `True` an error will be raised.

-In case the reduction is performed over the whole array, the result is a scalar.

 ## Utility functions

 `any` and `all` only accept bool dtype arrays.
 The parameter `keepdims` is not supported yet since ironArray never includes the reduced axes in the result.
-In case the reduction is performed over the whole array, the result is a boolean.